SmithHacks/ttyl/README.md

 # ttyl

-Web application that uses twilio API and google maps API to encourage users not to text and drive by automatically responding to messages they receive while google maps is in use.
+Android application that, if the user has indicated that they're driving, sends an automatic response to texts they receive: "I'm driving, ttyl!"